 U.S. DEPARTMENT OF LABOR

-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Allentown Area Office (AAO) and the Lehigh Career & Technical Institute (LCTI) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and LCTI (hereinafter referred collectively as “the Participants”) hereby renew the Alliance signed November 17, 2005 and renewed April 19, 2010, with a continued emphasis on youth safety education.
-Specifically, the participants are committed to providing LCTI's students, faculty, administrators and the Occupational Advisory Council members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-Through the Alliance, the organizations will continue to address hazards associated with the various skilled and technical trades including but not limited to: construction, healthcare, manufacturing and service related industry clusters.
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Allentown Area Office (AAO) and the Lehigh Career & Technical Institute (LCTI), hereinafter referred collectively as "the Participants", continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, the Participants hereby renew the Alliance signed November 17, 2005 and last renewed on December 12, 2012 with a continued emphasis on youth safety education.
+Specifically, the Participants are committed to providing LCTI's students, faculty, administrators and Occupational Advisory Council members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the Participants will continue to address hazards associated with the various skilled and technical trades including but not limited to: construction, healthcare, manufacturing and service related industry clusters.
 In renewing this Alliance, the Participants recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives

-The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives, as resources permit:
+The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives, as the opportunity or resources permit:

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.